-The Intercollegiate Athletic Department seeks to provide the student-athlete with a positive, quality experience.
+The Intercollegiate Athletic Department seeks to provide the student-athlete with a positive athletic experience.
 The Dakota State University athletic program strives for excellence in all sports.
 Student-athletes who participate have the opportunity to develop academically, socially, emotionally, and physically.

-Dakota State University became a member of the Association of Independent Institutions (A.I.I.) conference on July 1, 2011.
+Dakota State University became a charter member of the North Star Athletic Association Conference (NSAA) conference on April 22, 2013.
 As a member of the National Association of Intercollegiate Athletics (NAIA), DSU participates in the Champions of Character program.
 This program instills an understanding of five core character values within the context of sports.
 The five core values include integrity, respect, responsibility, sportsmanship, and servant leadership.

 DSU strives to meet the guidelines of equity in athletics.
 The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men's and women's teams.
 The Department will use this information in preparing its required report to the Congress on gender equity in intercollegiate athletics.
 Equity in athletics data is now available at http://ope.ed.gov/athletics.
 This site provides data from thousands of colleges and universities in a convenient searchable form.